Integrating by parts at finite density: Integration-by-parts relations

 where the integrand $f(P)$ typically takes the form of a product of individual propagators and we have introduced a notation for the differential operator $\frac{\partial}{\partial P^\mu} \circ P^\nu$ acting on an integral.
 The last term on the last line of eq.~\eqref{differential} is seen to contain a derivative of the Fermi-Dirac distribution, which is specific to a thermal setting.
 The explicit distribution functions are essential for ensuring that the total derivatives vanish and that integration orders are interchangeable.

 Considering next two distinct loop momenta $P$ and $Q$, the simplest differential operators that can be expected to give rise to non-trivial IBP relations are bilinear in both momenta and derivatives.
-They form two disjoint classes that are either diagonal or off-diagonal in Lorentz indices,
+They form two disjoint classes that are either diagonal or off-diagonal\footnote{The off-diagonal operators lead to scalarized expressions only when combining an even number of them to a composite operator.
+While of no interest at the one-loop level, they can play a more pronounced role in multi-loop problems.} in Lorentz indices,

-They are seen to give rise to two self-contained algebras, such that integrals generated by an operator of a given class can be algebraically related to integrals generated by other operators in the same class.
+When acting on the integrand apart from the distribution functions, the two classes are self-contained, such that integrals generated by an operator of a given class can be algebraically related to integrals generated by other operators in the same class.
 This property can be seen in the one-loop expression

 where the emergent quadratic numerator structure $p_0^2$ has been expressed in terms of a scalar multiplier and a total spatial derivative.